WSDOT-GIS/wsdot-gis.github.com/Python/pydev.md

 ### Setup ###

 1. Install the ArcGIS software you want to use.
 2. Install the latest version of Python 3 (64-bit) [**using an installer downloaded from python.org**](https://www.python.org/downloads/windows/).
-Only the installers from the official python.org site seem to include the [Python Lancher for Windows], which you will need to launch the various versions of Python.
+Only the installers from the official python.org site seem to include the [Python Launcher for Windows], which you will need to launch the various versions of Python.
 (Note that you can change these options after installation using the *Add / Remove Programs* control in Windows using the Modify option with Python.)
     1. Run the installer file.
     2. Check the *Install launcher for all users* checkbox.
     3. Check the *Add Python 3.X to PATH* checkbox.
 (The *X* will actually be a version number.)